What are the biggest challenges carriers are facing today?

 At a time when all carriers are facing volatility on many fronts, their attention seems to be focused on generating new sales and releasing new products.
 While these have always been primary issues of concern for insurers, it has probably never been more important to be able to rapidly adapt products and processes to be able to adjust for changing conditions affecting the industry.

-As Rob McIsaac, Executive Vice President, Research & Consulting, Novarica noted during the webinar, the answers show that “the pandemic has certainly brought into starker relief longer term trends that carriers are dealing with.
+As Rob McIsaac, Executive Vice President, Research & Consulting, Datos Insights (previously Novarica) noted during the webinar, the answers show that “the pandemic has certainly brought into starker relief longer term trends that carriers are dealing with.
 Namely, that it doesn't alter where the industry is going, but has accelerated when we will get there.”

 As Rob and I talked about the current insurance landscape, several important themes emerged, including 3 key disruptions that require rapid product adaptation: